Best 5 days in Oahu itinerary: Covers whole island!

 Snorkeling at Hanauma Bay

-Hanauma Bay is also an excellent snorkeling destination for non-swimmers as you can just stand in the shallow water and see a variety of fish.
+Hanauma Bay is also an excellent snorkeling destination for non-swimmers, as you can just stand in the shallow water and see a variety of fish.
+We had a great time snorkeling here.
+The beach is beautiful and sandy, and we enjoyed a picnic lunch here.

-Online reservations to visit Hanauma Bay are released 2 days before at the Honolulu city website.
+Online reservations to visit Hanauma Bay are released two days before at the Honolulu city website.

 Koko Head Crater Hike